Bug report #21085

 The issue is that in recent GDAL version we have switched to a streaming reader for GeoJSON, which enables to sequentially read arbitrarily large GeoJSON files, instead of ingesting everything in memory.
 The adverse consequence for that use case which uses random reading is that getting a feature by FID requires to read statistically half the file each time a feature is asked b FID.
 I'm working on some improvement regarding this.

 A workaround is to convert the file priorily to another format like GeoPackage or shapefiles that have efficient random reading by design.

-#5 Updated by Even Rouault 5 months ago
+#5 Updated by Even Rouault over 2 years ago

 - Resolution set to up/downstream

 Fixed in GDAL master per https://github.com/OSGeo/gdal/commit/bd668db37eb6f176226ebbe7efe34cfac86a3cf6a and in release/2.4 per https://github.com/OSGeo/gdal/commit/d6c38adfa28f75da0630f3e3ac26dbb501fc361e